%reset -f

 NB the Jupyter notebook includes interactive widgets that are very useful for building an understanding of these models.

-Departmental tardiness
+Departmental punctuality

 Imagine that your university hires a new president.
-On her first week, she schedules a meeting with professors from three departments, { D = \{\text{G}, \text{E}, \text{M} \} }.
+On her first week, she schedules a meeting with professors from three departments, { D = \{ \text{G}, ~ \text{E}, ~ \text{M} \} }.
 The professor from the Department of Government ({ d{=}\text{G} }) shows up 1 minute late, the professor from the Department of English ({ d{=}\text{E} }) shows up 15 minutes before the scheduled meeting time, and the professor from the Department of Math ({ d{=}\text{M} }) shows up 30 minutes late.
 From this single meeting the new president updates her beliefs about when professors will show up to scheduled meetings.

 But how should the president update her beliefs?
 It could be that departments have different relationships with punctuality and it would be useful to expect professors from the Math department to show up later than professors from the English department.
 It could also be the case that there is not meaningful between-department variance and she should just learn about the greater population of professors at the university.

-A model that infers information about the population without differentiating subpopulations is doing “complete variance pooling”, meaning that all of the variance in the data is treated as being generated by the same distribution.
+A model that infers information about the population without differentiating subpopulations is doing “complete pooling”, meaning that all of the variance in the data is treated as being generated by the same distribution.
 I.e. the data is pooled together and treated as iid observations drawn from a single distribution.

 Complete pooling

-Let’s build a complete pooling model of the president’s belief about the tardiness of professors.
-The data observed by the president is { t = \langle t_G, t_E, t_M \rangle = \langle 1, -15, 30 \rangle }.
+Let’s build a complete pooling model of the president’s belief about the punctuality of professors.
+The data observed by the president are { t = \langle t_G, t_E, t_M \rangle = \langle 1, -15, 30 \rangle }.
 We’ll model the president’s belief about the greater population of professors as a normal distribution centered at \theta with standard deviation \dot\sigma.
 Prior to meeting with anyone, the president thinks that professors will, on average, show up on time, but that some will show up early and some late.
 We can encode this prior belief as a normal distribution centered at zero, with some standard deviation, let’s say 20.
 I.e. the prior for \theta is:

-\theta ~\sim~ \mathcal{N}\left( \dot{\mu}{=}0, \dot{\tau}{=}20 \right)
+\theta ~\sim~ \mathcal{N}\left( \dot{\mu}{=}0, ~ \dot{\tau}{=}20 \right)

 If she observes that professors tend to be late, then her posterior estimate of \theta will have an expected value greater than zero (i.e. { \operatorname{E}[\theta \mid t] > 0 }), and if she ends up expecting professors to be early, then { \operatorname{E}[\theta \mid t] < 0 }.